morden35/belay/README.md

 - The database contains a table for storing replies.
 - The database contains a join table (last_read) holding the latest message id seen for each user in each channel.
-- The database stores passwords securely by hashing them with bcrypt.
+- Belay stores passwords securely by hashing them with bcrypt.
 - Belay sanitize all database inputs using prepared statements.

 The API